KDE/clazy/README.md

 --------------------------------------------------------------------------------
 # Setting up your project to build with clazy

+Note: Wherever `clazy` it mentioned, replace with `clazy.bat` if you're on Windows.

 You should now have the clazy command available to you, in <prefix>/bin/.
 Compile your programs with it instead of clang++/g++.